jadnohra/TheNotes/docs/test/test2.md

-# How I Wasted 5 years of my life and predicted ChatGpt
+# How I Wasted 5 Years and Predicted ChatGpt

 # The Nature of 'Understanding'